Agmatine kinase

-Thus, the two substrates of this enzyme are ATP and agmatine, whereas its two products are ADP and N4-phosphoagmatine.
+The enzyme characterised from the protozoans, Euglena oracilis and Ochramonas danica converts agmatine to the phosphagen, N(4)-phosphoagmatine, by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme can phosphorylate L-arginine at a lower rate.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
 The systematic name of this enzyme class is ATP:agmatine N4-phosphotransferase.
 Other names in common use include phosphagen phosphokinase, and ATP:agmatine 4-N-phosphotransferase.